andrea-cavallo-98/Computational-Intelligence/README.md

 * `num_samples`: number of simulations performed by the Monte Carlo evaluation to provide the value of a node
  <!-- end of list -->
 Increasing these values leads to better players, but the time required for each move increases.
 A reasonable setting (around 10 seconds for the first moves) is `depth = 4` and `num_samples = 100`.

+## Tic Tac Toe
+The file `tic_tac_toe.py` contains a reinforcement learning algorithm to play tic tac toe.
+#### Algorithm
+The reinforcement learning agent is trained against a random player.
+At each training step:
+- the action which brings to the state with the highest value is performed
+- the value of the previous state is updated